 - How is the decision made about what type and how much support my child/young person will receive?

-If a child already has additional needs, the SENCO will liaise with you and your child’s key person, the management team and any agencies already involved deciding on the best support required for your child.
-If your child does not have additional needs but concerns have been expressed by yourself, the key person, through tracking of the child or 2 year progress checks, then a meeting will be held between the Senco, key person and yourself to explore and decide on what support is needed.
+If a child already has additional needs, the Inclusion officer will liaise with you and your child’s key person, the management team and any agencies already involved deciding on the best support required for your child.
+If your child does not have additional needs but concerns have been expressed by yourself, the key person, through tracking of the child or 2 year progress checks, then a meeting will be held between the Inclusion officer, key person and yourself to explore and decide on what support is needed.
 Observations are carried out regularly and if necessary behaviour records (ABCC) are carried out these are discussed and strategies for support are implemented.
-Using all of the information available, your child’s key person with support from the Senco will write an Individual Education Plan which will then be discussed and shared with you and reviewed regularly, the review will assess the impact of the support already in place and adaption’s made if needed.
+Using all of the information available, your child’s key person with support from the Inclusion officer will write an Individual Education Plan which will then be discussed and shared with you and reviewed regularly, the review will assess the impact of the support already in place and adaption’s made if needed.
 Each child is individual so the amount of support offered will be dependent upon your child’s needs.
-Your child’s key person will monitor your child’s progress through tracking this is reviewed termly and recorded, next steps are set for each child and reviewed and up dated as each child progresses, all of this information is then used to plan for the seven areas of learning within the Early Years Foundation Stage to provide suitable activities for the children, focused activities are adapted for individual children.
+Your child’s key person will monitor your child’s progress through observation your child and using their professional knowledge of your child to provide them with the activities, experiences and opportunities needed for your child to progress their learning.

 - How are parents involved in the setting/school/college?
 How can I be involved?